Nantucket: Climate

-According to the Köppen climate classification system, Nantucket features a climate that borders between a Dfb (humid continental climate) and a Cfb (oceanic climate – east half of the island based on the location of the weather station), the latter a climate type rarely found on the east coast of North America and closest to the same by the original classification.
+According to the Köppen climate classification system, Nantucket features a climate that is Cfb (oceanic), a climate type rarely found on the east coast of North America.
 Nantucket's climate is heavily influenced by the Atlantic Ocean, which helps moderate temperatures in the town throughout the course of the year.
 Average high temperatures during the town's coldest month (January) are around 40 F, while average high temperatures during the town's warmest months (July and August) hover around 75 F. Nantucket receives on average 41 in of precipitation annually, spread relatively evenly throughout the year.
 Similar to many other cities with an oceanic climate, Nantucket features a large number of cloudy or overcast days, particularly outside the summer months.
 The highest daily maximum temperature was 100 F on August 2, 1975, and the highest daily minimum temperature was 76 F on the same day.
 The lowest daily maximum temperature was 12 F on January 8, 1968, and the lowest daily minimum temperature was -3 F on December 31, 1962, January 16, 2004, and February 4, 2023.
+The hardiness zone is 7b.

+In 2021, a 270-page coastal resilience plan was drafted to deal with issues related to climate change: groundwater table rise, coastal flooding, high tide flooding, and coastal erosion.
+The plan identified forty proposed projects over the next fifteen years at a cost of $930 million.
+The coastal resilience advisory coordinator anticipated damages through 2070 of $3.4 billion if nothing is done to fight sea level rise.

 Demographics

+As of the 2020 United States census, there were 14,255 people, up from 10,172 in 2010, residing in the county.